Quantum Vision Transformers

-Fig.\ref{fig:TransformerNetwork} shows a high-level representation of a Vision Transformer architecture, in line with \cite{dosovitskiy2020image}.
-The first part consists of dividing the images into patches, reformatted as vectors.
-Then, a number of \emph{transformer layers} are applied, one of which is described in Fig.\ref{fig:tranformerlayer}.
-Last, the classification at the end happens through a fully connected layer.
-A key ingredient inside the transformer layer is the attention mechanism (Fig.\ref{fig:tranformerAttention}), which is trained to weigh each image patch in its global context.
-While extracting information from each patch, the network simultaneously learns how much attention a patch should pay to the other patchess.
-More details on classical transformers are given in Section \ref{sec:classical_transformer}.

 In one related work, classical transformer architectures and attention mechanisms have been used to perform quantum tomography \cite{cha2021attention}.
 Moreover, a quantum-enhanced transformer for sentiment analysis has been proposed in \cite{di2022dawn}, and a \emph{self-attention} mechanism for text classification has been used in \cite{li2022quantum}.
-All these results use standard variational quantum circuits for the neural networks, and the attention coefficients are calculated classically.
+These works use standard variational quantum circuits to compute the neural networks, and the attention coefficients are calculated classically.
 A method for using a natively quantum attention mechanism for reinforcement learning has also been proposed in \cite{sanches2022short}. \cite{yang2022semiconductor} performed semiconductor defect detection using quantum self-attention, also using standard variational quantum circuits.
-We also note the proposal of \cite{cong2019quantum} for variational circuits with similarities to convolutional neural networks for general purpose image classification.
+We also note the proposals of \cite{cong2019quantum, henderson2020quanvolutional} for variational circuits with similarities to convolutional neural networks for general purpose image classification.